Learn things that don't change

 21. Understanding Distributed Systems by Roberto Vitillo.

 The book teaches the fundamentals of distributed systems.
-This book is a great first book on distributed systems, and it introduces the network stack, data consistency models, scalability and reliability patterns, and much more.
+This book is a great introduction to distributed systems, covering the network stack, data consistency models, scalability and reliability patterns, and more.

 22. Designing Distributed Systems by Brendan Burns (Free Ebook)